angular/angular/devtools/docs/overview.md

 Each tile is colored depending on how much time Angular has spent there.
 DevTools determines the intensity of the color by the time spent relative to the tile where we've spent the most time in change detection.

 When you click on a certain tile, you'll see details about it in the panel on the right.
-Double-clicking the tile zooms it in so you can preview the nested children.
+Double-clicking the tile zooms it in, so you can preview the nested children.

 ### Debug OnPush